Contact us for a free & impartial second opinion on your UXO risk assessments

 The Battle of Britain began in early June 1940 with small scale nuisance raids on Britain.
 They were intended to train bomber crews, test defences and methods of attack.
 The initial intent was to destroy industry and air force targets; unnecessary loss of civilian lives was to be avoided.

 By 13th August, this changed and Operation Eagle Attack (Unternehmen Adlerangriff) was the preparation for an invasion, commencing with the destruction of the RAF's fighters.
 The plan failed and on 7th September 1940, civilian areas were targets for terror bombing and the Blitz began.
 The frequent night time attacks continued, until 11th May 1941 when the German's attention switched to the invasion of Russia, which they had been planning for nearly a year.

 There followed a period of relatively low intensity hit-and-run raids on coastal towns until the Baedeker raids commenced.
-These occurred in April and May 1942, with some targets selected as they received three stars in the Baedeker tourist guide books.
-Conurbations with a cultural value were targets until 1944.
+These occurred in April and May 1942, with the main targets selected as they received three stars in the Baedeker tourist guide books.
+Conurbations with a cultural value continued to be targets until 1944.

 The Baby Blitz occurred from January to May 1944 and was in response to the Allied bombing of Germany.
 Most of the the targets were in south east England, however the raids also extended to north east England, as far as Hull.